We chat to Designer Lashes’ Janette Vince to find out how long do eyelash extensions last and every other question you might have had.

 The popularity of eyelash extensions has truly gone from strength to strength over the years but with so many options and types to choose from, it’s hard to know where to start.
 That’s not even talking about those myths and burning questions we all have but feel too shy to ask.

-Well, we decided to sit down with London’s Queen of Lashes Janette Vince from Designer Lashes to dispell the untruths, share her tips and answer all of the lash extension questions you might have.
+Well, we decided to sit down with London’s Queen of Lashes Janette Vince from Designer Lashes to dispel the untruths, share her tips and answer all of the lash extension questions you might have.
 Questions like How Long Do Eyelash Extensions Last?
 Let’s get straight into it.

 For many women the answer is a big yes!
 Apart from framing the eyes and making the eyes look much prettier, they save a considerable amount of time not having to use mascara every morning.
 Several of my clients don’t even bother with other makeup such as eyeshadow or eyeliner as they feel so much more confident with the extensions on.

 Are Eyelash Extensions Bad And Does It Harm Your Natural Lashes?

 Apart from questions like How Long Do Eyelash Extensions Last, the question about lashes being harmful to your natural lashes is asked a lot.
 If applied and looked after correctly, there’s no reason for them to damage the natural lashes.
 I have seen damage to lashes from technicians that are either built too heavy with the glue or they simply put far too heavy lashes on, particularly with Russian lashes.

 I work with the lash cycle, which means I do not put extensions on baby lashes.
 This means when a client comes in for an infill, those baby lashes that were left to grow are now strong enough to take the weight of extensions and again the new baby lashes are left to re-grow for the next infill.